spack/spack/lib/spack/docs/workflows.rst

 software with any set of variants.
 Examples of packages include ``curl`` and ``zlib``.

-A package may be *instantiated* to produce a concrete spec; one possible realization of a particular package, out of combinatorially many other realizations.
+A package may be *instantiated* to produce a concrete spec --- one possible realization of a particular package out of combinatorially many other realizations.
 For example, here is a concrete spec instantiated from ``curl``:

 .. command-output:: spack spec curl

-Spack's core concretization algorithm generates concrete specs by instantiating packages from its repo, based on a set of "hints", including user input and the ``packages.yaml`` file.
+Spack's core concretization algorithm generates concrete specs by instantiating packages from its repo, based on a set of hints, including user input and the ``packages.yaml`` file.
 This algorithm may be accessed at any time with the ``spack spec`` command.